madatoo/juiceme-ms4/README.md

 #### Home page
 The home page is going to include all of the features listed above.
 It will also have a jumbotron which will hover, and move a little to the front, to give my audience a fun experience when they will visit this page.
 #### Shop page
+Contains all the available products in store
 #### Login page
+This page allow the users login to their personalised account or create it when the visitor does not have own profile yet.

 ## Technologies Used